 - The true face of the healthcare system.

 A clear and consistent fact presentation is achieved by simplicity and giving examples for the audience to make their own decisions.
 Despite political issues underlined in the movie, Michael Moore makes them invisible with a wonderful documentary flare and simultaneously gives a mordant presentation of how things have happened.
-Moore provides a comprehensive research to find out the state of the healthcare system in other developed countries, even in Cuba.
+Moore provides comprehensive research to find out the state of the healthcare system in other developed countries, even in Cuba.
 Examples of people, who suffered from the realities of the American medical system, only highlight its imperfectness and prove the director’s position.

-Besides giving the evidence of the deficiency of the American medical system, Moor also appeals to people by indicating that the healthcare system should be based on mutual assistance and help, but not profit.
-He points out that people in European countries are not afraid of telling the government that they do not like something, unlike Americans, who are afraid of the authority.
+Besides giving evidence of the deficiency of the American medical system, Moor also appeals to people by indicating that the healthcare system should be based on mutual assistance and help, but not profit.
+He points out that people in European countries are not afraid of telling the government that they do not like something, unlike Americans, who are afraid of authority.
 In the end, Moor demonstrates the necessity of helping people by sending $12,000 to his opponent, simultaneously giving an example of necessary changes and intensifying the appealing effect of the whole movie (Sicko).

 What surprised me the most is that the American government cares for its prisoners’ health more than about the health of common citizens.
-In addition, the information that the U.S. mass media give about the social healthcare system is not actually true.
+In addition, the information that the U.S. mass media give about the social healthcare system is not true.
 It does not mean that doctors have to consult the government about each patient or similar issues.
 Finally, it was surprising that one of the most developed countries in the world cannot provide even proper healthcare services.

-In conclusion, Michael Moore created a very good documentary, being descriptive, serious, and a little satirical, but overall with a tinge of sadness and disappointment at the country.
+In conclusion, Michael Moore created a very good documentary, being descriptive, serious, and a little satirical, but overall with a tinge of sadness and disappointment in the country.
 Clear evidence, descriptions, interviews, and case studies persuaded me personally and will persuade the rest of the audience.
 Moore took off Sicko in his unique manner, making it funny and sad, but still interesting.